cnunciato/nunciato.org/apps/chris/src/content/words/migrating-from-lightroom-classic-to-cc.md

     preview: /media/images/lightroom-classic.jpg
 ---

 I've been a user of [Adobe Lightroom](https://www.adobe.com/products/photoshop-lightroom.html) for several years now, and I've generally been happy with it.
-While I've never been in love with the Lightroom interfaceit works, but design-wise it's a bit on the clunky side, and dated, and it often performs sluggishy even on my newish Macbook Probut it's generally gotten the job done, and there aren't, even in 2018, many photo-management apps that can handle tens of thousands of photos and videos.
+While I've never been in love with the Lightroom interface -- it works, but design-wise it's a bit on the clunky side, and dated, and it often performs sluggishy even on my newish Macbook Pro -- but it's generally gotten the job done, and there aren't, even in 2018, many photo-management apps that can handle tens of thousands of photos and videos.

 I'm not the only one in my house who takes pictures anymore, either.
 My wife is a great photographer herself (she has a much better eye than I do, actually), and my kids are starting to get into it, too.
 So managing everyone's photos, and making sure we all have access to them, has been a serious challenge for me over the years.
 I've thrown together many an awful hack, some involving external drives, some shared network drives, synchronization schemes, DropBox (nope), even dedicated computers, but nothing ever seemed to work, mainly because Lightroom operates as a window onto your filesystem: you can do just about anything you want with it, but your pictures have to be _on your computer_ (or on a drive connected to it), which makes sharing your library with your scrapbooking wife an invariably awkward and frustrating process.